artefactual/atom-docs/user-manual/access-content/browse.rst

    :alt: An image of an archival description browse page, limited to the holdings
          of a particular repository, with insittutional scoping enabled.

-You can remove the insitutional scoping and see all global browse results a number of different ways:
+You can remove the institutional scoping and see all global browse results a number of different ways:

 * By clicking the **X** on the :term:`filter tag` for the repository at the top